operator-framework/operator-sdk/website/content/en/docs/golang/migrating-existing-apis.md

 ---
 title: Migrating Existing Kubernetes APIs
-linkTitle: Migrating Existing K8S APIs
+linkTitle: Migrating Existing APIs
-weight: 50
+weight: 20
 ---

 Kubernetes APIs are assumed to evolve over time, hence the well-defined API [versioning scheme][k8s-versioning].
 Upgrading your operator's APIs can be a non-trivial task, one that will involve changing quite a few source files and manifests.
 This document aims to identify the complexities of migrating an operator project's API using examples from existing operators.

 While examples in this guide follow particular types of API migrations, most of the documented migration steps can be generalized to all migration types.
-A thorough discussion of migration types for a particular project type (Go, Ansible, Helm) is found at the end of each project type's section.

-## Go: Upgrading one Kind to a new Version from a Version with multiple Kinds
+## Upgrading one Kind to a new Version from a Version with multiple Kinds

 **Scenario:** your Go operator test-operator has one API version `v1` for group `operators.example.com`.
 You would like to migrate (upgrade) one kind `CatalogSourceConfig` to `v2` while keeping the other `v1` kind `OperatorGroup` in `v1`.
 These kinds will remain in group `operators.example.com`.
 Your project structure looks like the following: